Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ## <font size="5">Publications (in the reversed chronological order)</font>

 ### <font face="Times New Roman">Recent Preprint</font>
-   * S. Chu, M. Herty and A. Kurganov, [Numerical Analysis of Stabilization for Random Hyperbolic Systems of Balance Laws](./files/Chu-Herty-Kurganov.pdf), submitted to Internal Journal of Control.
+   * S. Chu, M. Herty and A. Kurganov, [Numerical Analysis of Stabilization for Random Hyperbolic Systems of Balance Laws](./files/Chu-Herty-Kurganov.pdf), submitted to International Journal of Control.

    * S. Chu, M. Herty and E. F. Toro, [High-Order Flux Splitting Schemes for the Euler Equations of Gas Dynamics](./files/Chu_Herty_Toro.pdf), submitted to Computers & Fluids.